New interview with professional investor Cathie Wood out now. Watch the interview.

 Forward-Looking Statements

-This communication includes “forward looking statements,” including with respect to RVI’s proposed initial public offering and RVI’s current and prospective portfolio investments.
-These statements include statements about our ability to register the public offering of shares of RVI with the SEC, RVI’s investment objectives, RVI’s intent to hold a concentrated portfolio of private companies at the frontiers of their respective industries, RVI’s intent to hold these companies for the long term, whether any of RVI’s portfolio companies will themselves conduct an IPO, and other forward-looking statements.
+This communication includes “forward looking statements,” including with respect to RVI’s current and prospective portfolio investments.
+These statements include statements about RVI’s investment objectives, RVI’s intent to hold a concentrated portfolio of private companies at the frontiers of their respective industries, RVI’s intent to hold these companies for the long term, whether any of RVI’s portfolio companies will themselves conduct an IPO, and other forward-looking statements.
 You can sometimes identify forward-looking statements through the use of words or phrases such as “will” or “expect” and similar words and expressions of the future.
-Forward-looking statements involve known and unknown risks, uncertainties and assumptions, including the risks outlined under “Risks” in the preliminary prospectus and elsewhere in RVI’s filings with the SEC, which may cause actual results to differ materially from any results expressed or implied by any forward-looking statement.
+Forward-looking statements involve known and unknown risks, uncertainties and assumptions, including the risks outlined under “Risks” in the prospectus and elsewhere in RVI’s filings with the SEC, which may cause actual results to differ materially from any results expressed or implied by any forward-looking statement.
 RVI and Robinhood have no obligation, and do not undertake any obligation, to update or revise any forward-looking statement made in this communication to reflect changes since the date of this communication, except as required by law.

 All investments involve risk and loss of principal is possible.

-Closed-end funds differ from open-end funds in that closed-end funds do not redeem their shares at the request of an investor.
-No shareholder has the right to require the Fund to redeem his, her or its shares.
-While the Fund’s shares are expected to be listed on an exchange, an active public market for the shares may not develop.
+Closed-end funds (including BDCs) differ from open-end funds in that they do not redeem their shares at the request of an investor.
+No shareholder has the right to require a fund to redeem his, her, or its shares.
+While a fund's shares may be listed on an exchange, an active public market for the shares may not develop.
 As a result, shareholders may not be able to liquidate their investment.
-Accordingly, shareholders should consider that they may not have access to the funds they invest in the Fund for an indefinite period of time.
+Accordingly, shareholders should consider that they may not have access to the funds they invest in a fund managed by RHV for an indefinite period of time.

-The net asset value (NAV) for a fund is calculated by dividing the total net assets of the fund by the total number of shares.
-CEF investors purchase shares on an exchange at the market price, which may be different from the NAV.
+The net asset value (“NAV”) for a fund is calculated by dividing the total net assets of the fund by the total number of shares.
+Investors in closed-end funds (including business development companies) purchase shares on an exchange at the market price, which may be different from the NAV.

 Robinhood, 85 Willow Road, Menlo Park, CA 94025. © 2026 Robinhood.
 All rights reserved.